dspradeepkumar/pradeep.github.io/about.md

 ## Areas of Research
 My main areas of research focus encompass Dynamic Knowledge Sharing, Encoding Bots learning and secure communication between Bots, Dynamic Program Analysis, Machine Learning, and Artificial Intelligence.

-## Current Research Areas

-I am presently engaged in the application of Artificial Intelligence, Machine Learning, and Collective Intelligence to create a dynamic, decentralized learning BOT ecosystem tailored for inter-app communications within Mobile Applications.
-This system is designed to effectively manage uncertain knowledge and beliefs.

-## Collaborative Works

-I have experience in collaborating with clients to comprehend their problem statements and requirements, where I propose solutions and architectures to address their challenges.
-I possess rapid learning capabilities and the aptitude to apply my knowledge to deliver high-quality solutions within specified timelines.

-Prior to embarking on my Ph.D. journey, I held the position of Research Scholar at Arizona State University.
-During my tenure there, I focused on cybersecurity attacks within the Android Open Source Project (AOSP), and my findings were published in HICSS'54.
-At present, I am actively involved in an Android Security project in partnership with professors from both Arizona State University and Texas A&M University.